valuebaseone/website-bootstrap/README.md

 	`npm install -g gulp`
 	Test: run `gulp -v ` in the terminal

-** Before moving forward, please ensure you have all of the above installed. ** if so, please open a new terminal window or clear your current window and continue to template installation steps below.
+**Before moving forward, please ensure you have all of the above installed.** If so, please open a new terminal window or clear your current window and continue to template installation steps below.

 ## Installing: